 Armenian restaurant on Costa Rica.
 Just the pair of Malbecs, thanks very much, so the food can't be commented on, which looked to be bordering on the Middle-Eastern.

 The park's worthy of a mention because it spans a few of those wide avenues and covers nearly 1,000 acres.
-That's a full day out if you take in the zoological, botanical and Japanese gardens and when in season, one with a load of roses in it.
-Oh, and don't forget the planetarium.
+That's a full day out if you take in the zoological, botanical and Japanese gardens and, when in season, one with a load of roses in it.
+Oh!
+Don't forget the planetarium.